briankoser/sfc-listeners-guide/episodes/0013-dissecting-dr-horrible.md

 # News
-The <i class="work-title">Game of Thrones</i> TV series just started, and Ben already doubts that Martin will finish the books before the show catches up.
+The {% workTitle "Game of Thrones" %} TV series just started, and Ben already doubts that Martin will finish the books before the show catches up.

 <div class="quote">
-  <span class="quote-context is-size-6">On <i class="work-title">A Song of Ice and Fire</i> and George R R Martin</span>
+  <span class="quote-context is-size-6">On {% workTitle "A Song of Ice and Fire" %} and George R R Martin</span>
   <q class="matt">He has to have a great ending, otherwise he's going to be a laughingstock.
 And I'll be at the front of the line of laughers.</q>
 </div>